fbpixelIs It Okay to Have a Drink After an IUI? | Thomson Medical

 Can you drink after an IUI?

-It’s recommended to avoid alcohol after an IUI, particularly during the two-week wait, as it may affect implantation and early pregnancy.
+It's generally recommended to avoid alcohol after an IUI, particularly during the two-week wait, as alcohol may affect reproductive health and early pregnancy.

 While one occasional drink may not directly affect the implantation process, studies suggest that alcohol can lower fertility by: